vis-kid/octopress_drafts_previewer/source/_posts/2015-12-13-AntiPatterns-Basics-Rails-Models.markdown

 “Skinnier models” achieve one thing advanced folks in the coding business (probably a lot more professions than code and design) appreciate and what we all should absolutely strive for—simplicity!
 Or at least more of it which is a fair compromise if complexity is hard to eradicate.
 What tools does Ruby offer to make our lives easier in that regard and let’s us trim the fat out of our models?
 Simple, other classes and modules.
 You identify coherent code that you could extract into another object and thereby build a model layer that consists of reasonably sized agents that have their own unique, distinctive responsibilities.
 Think about it in terms of a talented performer.
 In real life, such a person might be able to rap, break, write lyrics and produce her own tunes.
 In programming, you prefer the dynamics of a band—here with at least four distinctive members—where each person is in charge of as few things as possible.

 Let’s look at an example of a fat model and play with a couple of options to handle its obesity.
-The example is a dummy one of course and by telling this small little story I hope it will be easier to digest and follow for newbies.
+The example is a dummy one of course and by telling this goofy little story I hope it will be easier to digest and follow for newbies.
 We have a Spectre class that has too many responsibilities and has therefore grown unnecessarily.
+Besides these methods, I think it’s easy to imagine that such a specimen already accumulated lots of other stuff as well—represented by the three little dots.
+Spectre is well under way to become a [god class](https://robots.thoughtbot.com/how-much-should-i-refactor) (Sorry, couldn’t resist to throw that in there.
+Chances are pretty low to sensibly formulate such a sentence again;).

 ``` ruby
 class Spectre < ActiveRecord::Base